bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### How to get the list of available Gradle tasks in your project

-To get the base task list, call `gradle tasks` in your Android app's directory.
+To get the basic task list, call `gradle tasks` in your Android app's directory.
 When running `gradle tasks`, you'll get a list of available Gradle tasks in the format:

     $ gradle task